asmuth/clip/manual/reference/command_line.md

 Command Line
 ============

-The primary method for translate input expressions to SVG or PNG output files is the `clip` command line program.
+The primary method for translating input expressions to SVG or PNG output files is the `clip` command line program.
 A typical invocation looks like this:

     $ clip --in my_chart.clp --out my_chart.svg